binbang12/minimalistphotography/README.md

    Before we continue with the training, I'd just like to cover our expectations of every mod on the team.
 We ask that all mods:

-   \- Dedicate 5-10 minutes a day to mod tasks, such as commenting on posts.
-   \- Notify the team in the Discord server (Mods-On-Break) if you're unnable to partipate for more than 48 hrs.
+   \- Dedicate 5-10 minutes a day to mod tasks, such as commenting on posts unless you have notified the team in the Discord server (Mods-On-Break) that you are on break.
    \- Maintain a respectful and friendly tone in all interactions with community members.
    \- Make an effort to keep things positive within the mod team, expressing encouragement and being respectful.
 If you have criticism, try to deliver it paired with praise and discuss it privately in a direct message rather than in a group chat.
    \- Actively participate in mod discussions on Discord, where we collaborate on decisions and improvements for the subreddit.